ThePinkBear/SLAPI/README.md

   * POST `api/accessrights/{personalnumber}`
     * Takes a AccessRight request in the body and assigns to the person associated with the employee number (personalNumber)
   * DELETE
-    * Takes a string value from the body and unassigns an accessright from an employee
+    * Takes an integer value from the body and unassigns an accessright from an employee, the logic is managed from the local DB where the correct string value which is required for the source is stored.
 * CardsController `api/cards`
   * GET `api/cards/{badgeName?}`
     * Takes an optional Cardnumber from the header and delivers one or all available cards, in source named Badges.